 If signature blocks are appearing at the end of the document, the system was unable to find a required signature field for one or more signers.
 All signers must have at least one required signature field assigned to them.

 A signature block is also added when Signature Preferences have been set to "require signers to provide their job title or company when e-signing" and discrete fields have not been added.

-Widgets require both a signature field and an Adobe Sign e-mail field to be present for all signers.
+web forms require both a signature field and an Adobe Sign e-mail field to be present for all signers.

 Signer info fields are used to collect specific information stored in Adobe Sign.
 Registered users have this information under their profile.

 Usually, these fields are automatically populated with the information on record for the assigned user.

 Title and Company

 The Title and Company fields auto-fill with the Title and Company value if the signer already has an Adobe Sign account.
 If the signer does not already have an Adobe Sign account, they can click in these fields and enter a value.
 That value is then retained and automatically applied to these field types on documents they sign in the future.

 The title and company fields cannot be made optional and are always required fields, as the red asterisk denotes.